cba85/laravel-init/README.md

 Quickly initialize a Laravel/Lumen project using terminal.

+This package:

+1. Clean vendor and node_modules folder if provided
+1. ⚠️ Reset your local MySQL `laravel` or `homestead` database or create it
+1. Install Composer/NPM dependencies
+1. Create `.env` file based on `.env.example` file and generate `APP_KEY`
+1. Clear Laravel caches (route, config, cache)
+1. Migrate and seed database

 ## Why creating this package?

 I work as a web development teacher and frequently give assignments to my students.
 I teach them how to use Laravel, and then, they have to create many different Laravel projects for educational purpose.